Alberobello Puglia

 We loved this excursion!
 Beautiful scenery, great guide, music and a refreshing swim!

-A great way to explore the Ioanian Coast.
+A great way to explore the Ionian Coast.
 Discover the Grotto Azzurra as well as the beautiful nature preserve of Isola Bella.
 Be on the beautiful sea surrounded by the breathless landscape of Etna and Taormina.
-We did not reserve, as the boats are by the beach of Isola Bella.
 It was wonderful!
+You will see boats by the beach of Isola Bella, but better to reserve this fun boat tour!

 Ancient Greek Theatre Taormina